shemetz/ZoomPanOptions/Readme.md

 ## Minimum/Maximum Zoom Override
 - Override for the minimum and maximum zoom scale limits.
 3 is the Foundry default - you can't zoom in to get a bigger than a x3 scale closeup, or zoom out to get a smaller than a x0.3 "wide shot" of the scene.
 For example, if you change this to 6, you'll be able to zoom in twice as close and zoom out twice as far.
 A value of 10 is usually enough to fill the screen with a single token or with the entire scene
+- You can also set a scene's Initial View Position to be beyond normal zoom limits

 ## Pan/Zoom Mode:
 ### "Mouse" mode